paragsn/lru-cache/README.md

 # lru-cache
-Implementation of LRU(Least recent used) cache
+Implementation of Thread Safe LRU(Least Recently Used) cache